-- 3. For the purposes of this Article [relating to the proportion of transmission time permitted for advertising], advertising does not include: - announcements made by the broadcaster in connection with its own programmes and ancillary products directly derived from those programmes; - public service announcements and charity appeals broadcast free of charge.
+- 1. The proportion of television advertising spots and teleshopping spots within a given clock hour shall not exceed 20%. - Paragraph 1 shall not apply to announcements made by the broadcaster in connection with its own programmes and ancillary products directly derived from those programmes, sponsorship announcements and product placements.